-When addressing criminal victimization of older adults, consider the following questions: How many area older adults are crime victims?
+When addressing criminal victimization of older adults, consider the following ques-tions: How many area older adults are crime victims?
 How many are victims of violent as opposed to nonviolent crimes? and Why is fear of crime such an issue?

-According to the U.S. Department of Justice, Bureau of Justice Statistics, older adults do not make up a high percentage of crime victims.
-Violent crime most frequently involves young males aged 18 to 25.
-Of murder victims, only 14.7% were over 50.
-Older adults do not always respond to statistics, however.
+According to the U.S. Department of Justice, Bureau of Justice Statistics, older adults do not make up a high percentage of crime victims - only 20.5% of adults over the age of 50 were victims of violent crime.
+The largest group of victims were of the ages 25-34.
+Older adults do not always respond tostatistics, however.
 Understanding older victims begins with acknowledging their concerns for safety and criminal activity despite what statistics might show.

 Older adults are less likely to report crimes against them for a variety of reasons.
-According to First Response to Victims of Crime 2001 (U.S. Department of Justice, Office of Justice Programs, Office for Victims of Crime), older adult victims have other worries.
+According to First Response to Victims of Crime 2008 (U.S. Department of Justice, Office of Justice Programs, Office for Victims of Crime), older adult victims have other worries.
 They may doubt their ability to meet law enforcement expectations when reporting the incident and worry that officers or family members will perceive them as incompetent.
 They may also fear offender retaliation for reporting the crime.
 Finally, older adults may feel guilty for "allowing" the victimization to occur.